 - Drain any excess water and serve with a sprinkling of salt and pepper.

 2. Using the Whirlpool Method

 The whirlpool method doesn’t require many tools.
-All you need is a large sauce pan, a spoon and an egg.
-But it’s also the more challenging method because it takes a little bit of skill to make sure the eggs stay in shape, doesn’t float to the bottom, and the egg whites envelop the yolk completely.
-However, once you master this method you can poach eggs anytime and anywhere, so it is worth the practice.
+All you need is a large saucepan, a spoon and an egg.
+But it’s also the more challenging method because it takes a little bit of skill to make sure the eggs stay in shape, don’t float to the bottom, and the egg whites envelop the yolk completely.
+However, once you master this method, you can poach eggs anytime and anywhere, so it is worth the practice.